HTTPArchive/almanac.httparchive.org/src/content/en/2021/resource-hints.md

 When you preload a resource which is not needed within the first few seconds of the page loading.

 {{ figure_markup(
-  caption="Percent of unused preload hints within the first 3 seconds.", content="21.48%", classes="big-number",
+  caption='Percent of unused preload hints within the first 3 seconds.', content="21.48%", classes="big-number",
   sheets_gid="2013605735",